Medical Therapy Associates

 10. Is there a medical treatment for MGM-15 dependency?

 Yes.
 While difficult to treat, dependency can be managed through Medication-Assisted Treatment (MAT).
-At Medical Therapy Associates, we utilize advanced stabilization protocols that bypass the "blocking" effect of these synthetics, allowing patients to normalize their brain chemistry without suffering through the debilitating withdrawal symptoms associated with "cold turkey" quitting.
+At Medical Therapy Associates, we utilize advanced stabilization protocols that bypass the blocking effect of these synthetics, allowing patients to normalize their brain chemistry without suffering through the debilitating withdrawal symptoms associated with cold turkey quitting.

 11. Can I just taper off 7-OH products on my own?

 Tapering is dangerous due to the inconsistent dosing in these unregulated products.
-One "shot" or gummy might contain 15mg of active ingredients, while the next contains 50mg, making a controlled taper impossible.
+One shot or gummy might contain 15mg of active ingredients, while the next contains 50mg, making a controlled taper impossible.
 Medical supervision is recommended to avoid accidental overdose during the tapering attempt.

 12. Can taking 7-OH or MGM-15 cause seizures?